AamirKhanDev/react_projects/README.md

-##A compilation of small React projects
+##A compilation of small React projects focussing on implementing small features project by projects